meleneth/mobilis/README.md

 Config nodes live inside a System object and are never modified during realization.
 They do not include any container or environment-specific details.

+## Mobilis::Model

+These are per-config-node configuration fragments.
+They are specific to each type of config node and are not top-level system objects.
+They live on Config nodes as an array config_node.models

+Do not confuse these with general "models" — e.g., `Mobilis::Model::Rails::Model` represents a Rails table, but it exists only within a `Mobilis::Node::Rails`, not on its own.

+A Rails model is a `Mobilis::Model::Rails::Model`, not a `Mobilis::Model`, and not a `Mobilis::Node`.

 ## Realized Nodes (RealizedEnv)

 Realized nodes are where all the complexity lives.
 Each RealizedNode corresponds to a specific config node in a specific environment (e.g., test, development, production).
 These nodes contain everything needed to generate a working Docker Compose setup, including: